Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 Stress Response System Hijacking

 Betrayal trauma dysregulates your hypothalamic-pituitary-adrenal (HPA) axis, keeping cortisol chronically elevated.
-This is not anxiety in the normal sense—this is your body trapped in survival mode, unable to distinguish between past and present danger.
+This is not anxiety in the normal sense.
+This is your body trapped in survival mode, unable to distinguish between past and present danger.

 This is why you feel frozen.
 This is why leaving feels impossible even when staying feels like hell.